computationalmystic/project4-group5/Li-5.md

+# Li-5

-Team design document:
+## Team design document

 https://github.com/XiaoyiLi4320/xlgvx/blob/master/Project%202%20Design%20Focus%20(team)/Project2.pdf

-To Do:
+## To Do:

+1. Create the database
+2.
+3.

-Class 1: Student
+## Student class

-Login:
-Upload files:
+- Login: A function can make student login to their own account.

+- Upload files: A function can make student upload their document into the system.

-Class 2: TA
+## TA class

-TA download the assignment:
+- TA download the assignment: A function can make TA download the students' assignments.

+- Change grade: A function allow TA change the grade of the students' assignment.

-Class 3: Instructor
+## Instructor class

-Instructor add TA:
+- Instructor add TA: A function allow instructors add TA in their own class.

+- Search students: A function allow instructor search the students in their own class.